RESTyard/RESTyard/README.md

 - FIX: NavigationQueryBuilder next page was build but not valid
 - FIX: DisablePagination() did not set PageOffset to 0
 - FIX: Siren JSON creation:
-  - Primitives like integers and bools were not serialited properly (serialized as string)
+  - Primitives like integers and bools were not serialized properly (serialized as string)
   - Null properties were not serialized to null but a string "null"
   - Nested classes in properties were serialized
   - Enum values were serialized as string